Château La Confession Saint-Émilion Grand Cru 2019

 Guide Hachette des vins

-Rated estate (2022 guide) 2 stars (Outstanding wine)
+Rated estate (2022 guide) 2*Stars (Outstanding wine)

 About the estate:

-Son of Jean-François Janoueix, Jean-Philippe Janoueix first settled in Lalande (Ch.
-Chambrun, sold to Silvio Denz) before creating Château La Confession in Saint-Émilion Grand Cru in 2001, a combination of the Barreau and Haut-Pontet estates.
-He also produces Bordeaux Supérieur (Croix Mouton), Saint-Georges-Saint-Émilion (Cap Saint-Georges) and Pomerol.
+The son of Jean-François Janoueix, Jean-Philippe Janoueix first established himself in Lalande (Château Chambrun, sold to Silvio Denz) before founding Château La Confession in Saint-Émilion Grand Cru in 2001, a merger of the Barreau and Haut-Pontet estates.
+He also produces Bordeaux Supérieur (Croix Mouton), Saint-Georges-Saint-Émilion (Cap Saint-Georges), and Pomerol.

 Yves Beck